rtek1000/W1209-firmware-modified/README.md

-- Note: The code in this repository has been modified and is not an identical copy of the files.
+- Note: This repository is no longer a fork of the [original](https://github.com/mister-grumbler/w1209-firmware).

-- I found some bugs related to menu navigation, I haven't found the cause yet.
+- - To allow new forks and issue openings in case a bug is found

-- This repository is a fork of the [original](https://github.com/mister-grumbler/w1209-firmware).
+- Updates and new features have been added.

-- Apparently there is a bug in the compiler, in case the display malfunctions when modifying the code:
+- Apparently there is a bug in the compiler SDCC (v.
+4.0.0), in case the display malfunctions when modifying the code:
 - - Add a 'long' variable in the first file (name in alphabetical order) *.c

 a_file.c: